Scifabric/scifabric.github.io/blog/_posts/2016-02-09-atomic-force-microscope.md

 the area covered by the candidate PM2.5 particles.

 Incredible right?
 As we discovered this story, we wanted to contribute a few chapters for the book.
-One about crowdsourcing as we think it could be amazing to analyze the samples with the crowd (following the citizen science approach that this project already has), and a second one running workshops about the project where you can learn, build the nanoscope, and analyze the samples with the crowd.
+One about crowdsourcing as we think it would be amazing for the crowd to analyze samples (following the citizen science approach of this project), and a second one running workshops about the project where you can learn, build the nanoscope, and analyze the samples with the crowd.

 ## SciFabric's chapters for Nanographia